SebastianBach/full-stack/README.md

 * A Python-based IDE front-end for this script interpreter.
 * A compiler that converts scripts in the custom scripting language into bytecode.
 * A runtime that executes this bytecode.
+* A converter that creates Python or C++ code based on a given script written in the custom scripting language.

 ```mermaid